-Depending on your age, level of experience and career aspirations, Care Plus Group Employability Services can get you on a variety of paid employment initiatives that will help you to gains specific skills, knowledge and experience in your chosen field.
+Depending on your age, level of experience and career aspirations, Care Plus Group Employability Services can support you into a variety of paid employment initiatives options that will help you to gain specific skills, knowledge and experience in your chosen field.

 Apprenticeships are a work-based training programme that allow participants to ‘earn as they learn’ and gain a nationally recognised qualification

 Internships are fixed-term graduate training initiatives that allow a business to recruit a graduate on a temporary or permanent basis, whilst giving the individual valuable work experience to complement their degree.

 An ILM is a unique fixed-term initiative that offers an opportunity for businesses to recruit on a fixed term basis whilst allowing individuals to gain valuable work experience.